Pavlo Virsky: Folk dance

 The Kyiv Opera and Ballet brought two productions to Moscow in 1936 as part of the first festival of Ukrainian Literature and Art: Mykola Lysenko's opera Natalka Poltavka, and Semen Hulak-Artemovsky's opera Zaporozhets za Dunayem (A Zaporizhian [Kozak] Beyond the Danube), the latter which included choreographed Ukrainian folk dances by Pavlo Virsky and Mykola Bolotov.
 The following year, Virsky and Bolotov founded the State Folk Dance Ensemble of the Ukrainian SSR, with which they developed an entire program of staged Ukrainian folk dances.
 With the outbreak World War II, and in the build-up to the German-Soviet War, many ensembles suspended activity, as performers were enlisted to entertain the troops.
 Virsky continued his work with folk-themed choreography as the director of the Red Flag Song and Dance Ensemble of the Kyiv Military District beginning in 1939.
 In 1942, he left as that ensemble, and became the artistic director of the Red Army Song and Dance Ensemble dancers, and remained in that post for many years.

 Jubilee Coin dedicated to 100th anniversary of Pavlo Virsky.

 In 1955, Virsky returned to Kyiv to helm the State Folk Dance Ensemble of the Ukrainian SSR he founded, which had been reconstituted by others after the conclusion of the war.
 For the next 20 years (until his death in 1975) Pavlo Virsky developed the concepts of Ukrainian folk-stage dance further than had previously been imagined.
 He founded a school to train dancers in the technique he developed.
 He toured the world with his dancers, influencing Ukrainian dancers the world over.

 Virsky died on July 5, 1975, in Kyiv.
 The State Folk Dance Ensemble of the Ukrainian SSR was named after him in 1977.

+Legacy

+Pryvit

+Pryvit (Welcome, Привiт) is a Ukrainian dance popularized or created by Virsky.
+In it, the dancers preview dances and the various representations or regional folk costumes which will be seen later in the performance.
+At some point in the dance, the audience is welcomed by one or more dancers bearing wheat, bread and (sometimes visible, but always implied) salt.
+It is performed by amateurs and professional Ukrainian dance ensembles as well as other performers of folk dance.
+The bread, salt and wheat represent the land's fertility to Ukrainian people.